 It has been a busy month in my photography world.
 I’m surprised that we’re nearing the end of January already.
 I usually anticipate the first month of the year to be fairly low key so I can focus on the blog, test and share new recipes and continue to push my photography ideas further.
 However, this month I was booked on several restaurant shoots and was also hired to shoot with Chef Paul Virant for his exciting new venture, Jar Sessions.
-I’ll share more on those soon, but in the meantime, the blog must go on and I am excited to share this Roasted Cauliflower Soup with Truffle Oil with you.
+I’ll share more on that at a later date, but in the meantime, the blog must go on and I am excited to share this Roasted Cauliflower Soup with Truffle Oil with you.

 One of the main things that helps me find the time to balance all of my projects is being organized.
 When Mike and I got home from Colorado, we took down our Christmas decorations and while we were at it, we went through our kitchen cabinets.
 A question that we found ourselves asking was, “Why do we have so much stuff?”
 When it comes to being organized, I strongly believe that simplicity is key and our kitchen was far from simple once we had everything out in the open.